Uniswap/docs/README.md

     - No, they should be added [here](./docs/contracts/permit2/guides)
 - Did I include Technical Reference of the product under *contracts/permit2/reference* ?
     - Yes I added them [here](./docs/contracts/permit2/reference)
+- Did I update the search indices?
+    - Yes I did using the [guides below](#how-to-update-search-indices-with-algolia)
 - Did I open a PR using the the [Contributing](./CONTRIBUTING.md) guidelines?
     - Yes

+# How to create a Technical Reference
-# How to generate markdown files from solidity Natspec comments
+## How to generate markdown files from solidity Natspec comments

 Install solidity doc gen
 `npm install solidity-docgen`